nanliu/puppetlabs-appdirector/README.md

         EOF
         puppet apply --verbose /tmp/mysql.pp

-* Add the global_conf properties with the value: https://${darwin.server.ip}:8443/darwin/conf/darwin_global.conf (see global_conf.png)
-* Add puppet class parameters as properties with the default value of undef (do not quote).
+6. Add any puppet class parameters as properties with the type string and default value of undef (do not quote).

-      * package_ensure, string, default: undef
+      * name: package_ensure, type: string, default: undef
-      * package_name, string, default: undef
+      * name: package_name, type: string, default: undef
+7. Add the global_conf properties with the value: https://${darwin.server.ip}:8443/darwin/conf/darwin_global.conf (see global_conf.png)

-* Create a new blueprint.
+8. Create a new blueprint for MySQL.
-* Add Puppet service.
+9. Add Puppet service.
-* Add MySQL service.
+10. Add MySQL service.
-* Create dependency between MySQL and Puppet service.
+11. Create dependency between MySQL and Puppet service.
-* Deploy application.
+12. Deploy application.

+One of the benefits of deploying Puppet in AppDirector environment, is Puppet's ability to manage resources.
+For example, once the mysql module is deployed, AppDirector users can descrie and deploy mysql databases using the following puppet manifest:

+    mysql::db { 'mydb':
+      user     => 'myuser',
+      password => 'mypass',
+      host     => 'localhost',
+      grant    => ['all'],
+    }

 ## Examples